DalerAsrorov/componofy/README.md

 1. `yarn start:dev` in another terminal (window/tab)
 1. Go to `localhost:3000` in your favorite browser

-Note: you can get spotify client app and secret keys in [Developer's](https://developer.spotify.com/) website section.
+Note: you can get spotify client app and secret keys in [Developer's](https://developer.spotify.com/) website section

 ## License